Mary Shelley's Frankenstein (video game)

-Mary Shelley's Frankenstein is an action video game based on the 1994 film of the same name, an adaptation of Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus.
+Mary Shelley's Frankenstein is an action platformer video game based on the 1994 film of the same name, an adaptation of Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus.

-A different game sharing the same name was developed by Psygnosis for the Sega CD.
+A different game sharing the same name was developed by Psygnosis for the Sega CD, this version is instead a graphic adventure game with 2D fighting combat.

 Plot

 The player controls Frankenstein's monster as he stomps through the streets of Ingolstadt, Bavaria, in the year 1793 seeking revenge against a certain man named Victor for rejecting him once he was created.
 Since he is a product of artificial manufacturing, he is condemned and declared a monster by peasants and soldiers.
 The common folks that strive to kill Frankenstein's monster are highly ignorant about modern science and believe that he is truly a demon.

 The game follows the plot of the movie closely with some alterations or padding, most notably the removal of Elizabeth's death scene yet her resurrection as an abomination is kept and she is fought as a boss that dies after being accidentally set on fire.